Opposite of OPINION – 35 Antonyms With Sentence Examples

 Proof I am certain the experiment will succeed.
 There is no concrete proof the experiment will work.

-READ: Opposite of RESTRICT - 35 Antonyms With Sentence Examples
+READ: Opposite of EBB - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of OPINION